Anteproperispomenon/kwak-gui/README.md

 Unfortunately, compiling can be a pain.
 First, you'll have to install Haskell and stack, for which there are instructions on the [Haskell website](https://www.haskell.org/downloads/).

+Note that if you are trying to compile on Apple Silicon (i.e. a newer Mac with `M1` or `M2` etc...), there are more specific instructions [here](docs/apple-silicon.md).

 Once you have Haskell and Stack installed, next you'll have to install the dependencies for [monomer](https://github.com/fjvallarino/monomer), the widget toolkit used by this program.
 Insructions on how to install them can be found at <https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md>.